Comment on "Dr. Bertlmann's Socks in a Quaternionic World of Ambidextral Reality": Appendix

 If, on her $n$th trial, Alice submits the direction ${\mathbf a}$, then the program on her computer evaluates and outputs $X_{\mathbf a}(\lambda_n)=\pm 1$, increments $n$ by one, and the dialogue is repeated.
 Alice's computer does not need Bob's direction for this -- locality!
 Bob's does not need Alice's.

-I have argued that if one could implement a local hidden variables theory in \emph{one} computer program, then one could simulate the singlet correlations derived from one run of many trials on \emph{two completely separate} computers, each running its own program, and each receiving its own stream of inputs (settings) and generating its own stream of outputs.
-A local hidden variables theory, even a stochastic local hidden variables theory, is just a pair of functions $A({\mathbf a}, \lambda)$, $B({\mathbf b}, \lambda)$ taking values $\pm 1$, where ${\mathbf a}$ and ${\mathbf b}$ are directions either in space or in the plane, together with a probability distribution over the third variable $\lambda$, which can lie in any space of any complexity whatever, and which represents everything which determines the final measured outcomes throughout the whole combined system of a source, transmission lines, and two measurement stations, including (local, pseudo-) randomness there.
-In the theory, the outputs are a deterministic function of the inputs.
+Thus, if one could implement a local hidden variables theory for \emph{one trial} of a Bell-type experiment in \emph{one} computer program, then one could simulate the singlet correlations derived from one run of many trials on \emph{two completely separate} computers, each running its own program, and each receiving its own stream of inputs (settings) and generating its own stream of outputs.

-When implemented as two computer programs, even more is true: \emph{given the programs}, the $n$th output of either computer depends \emph{only} on $n$ and on the $n$th input setting on that computer; not on the earlier input settings.
-If one reruns either program with an identical input stream, the output stream will be the same, too.
-In order to get different outputs, one would have to change the constants defined in the program.
-As I mentioned before, but want to emphasize again, I envisage that an identical stream of instances of the hidden variable $\lambda$ is generated on both computers by the same RNG initialised by the same seed; that seed is a constant fixed in the start of the programs.

-Several authors, including Steve Gull (2016) \cite{Gull}, have posed the problem: write those computer programs ... or prove that they do not exist.
-Gull gave a sketch of a rather pretty proof, for the case of directions in the plane, that such programs could not exist using Fourier theory.
-There are some problems in understanding his notes.
-There are clearly some misprints and inconsistencies.
-I believe one can decipher his argument (with some help coming from a recently posted \texttt{stackexchange} discussion \cite{Gullplus}).
-A similar project (i.e., also based on Fourier theory) has been embarked on by H. Razmi (2005, 2007) \cite{Razmi2005, Razmi2007}.
-His work was criticised by R. Tumulka (2009) \cite{Tumulka2009}, but Razmi (2009) \cite{Razmi2009} fought back.
-Both authors (private correspondence) stand by their positions; Tumulka (private correspondence) moreover indicated how Gull's last step can be fixed.
-A paper is in preparation, Gill and Karakozak (2020) \cite{GillKarakozak}.
-See also Gill (2020b) \cite{Gill2020b} for related work.